backstage/backstage/packages/catalog-client/api-report-alpha.md

       fetch: typeof fetch;
     };
   });
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen analyzeLocation(
+  analyzeLocation(
     request: AnalyzeLocation,
     options?: RequestOptions,
   ): Promise<TypedResponse<AnalyzeLocationResponse>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen createLocation(
+  createLocation(
     request: CreateLocation,
     options?: RequestOptions,
   ): Promise<TypedResponse<CreateLocation201Response>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen deleteEntityByUid(
+  deleteEntityByUid(
     request: DeleteEntityByUid,
     options?: RequestOptions,
   ): Promise<TypedResponse<void>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen deleteLocation(
+  deleteLocation(
     request: DeleteLocation,
     options?: RequestOptions,
   ): Promise<TypedResponse<void>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getEntities(
+  getEntities(
     request: GetEntities,
     options?: RequestOptions,
   ): Promise<TypedResponse<Array<Entity>>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getEntitiesByQuery(
+  getEntitiesByQuery(
     request: GetEntitiesByQuery,
     options?: RequestOptions,
   ): Promise<TypedResponse<EntitiesQueryResponse>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getEntitiesByRefs(
+  getEntitiesByRefs(
     request: GetEntitiesByRefs,
     options?: RequestOptions,
   ): Promise<TypedResponse<EntitiesBatchResponse>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getEntityAncestryByName(
+  getEntityAncestryByName(
     request: GetEntityAncestryByName,
     options?: RequestOptions,
   ): Promise<TypedResponse<EntityAncestryResponse>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getEntityByName(
+  getEntityByName(
     request: GetEntityByName,
     options?: RequestOptions,
   ): Promise<TypedResponse<Entity>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getEntityByUid(
+  getEntityByUid(
     request: GetEntityByUid,
     options?: RequestOptions,
   ): Promise<TypedResponse<Entity>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getEntityFacets(
+  getEntityFacets(
     request: GetEntityFacets,
     options?: RequestOptions,
   ): Promise<TypedResponse<EntityFacetsResponse>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getLocation(
+  getLocation(
     request: GetLocation,
     options?: RequestOptions,
   ): Promise<TypedResponse<Location_2>>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getLocationByEntity(
+  getLocationByEntity(
     request: GetLocationByEntity,
     options?: RequestOptions,